StubHub IPO: Should You Buy STUB Stock?

 "Heading into the fall season, we expect the fastest pace of deal activity since 2021, as more companies accelerate listing plans amid the current momentum," the IPO experts say in their fall 2025 U.S. IPO preview (PDF).

-This week alone, there are six large deals expected, most notably a more than $1 billion offering from buy now, pay later firm Klarna (KLAR).
+Last week, for instance, there were seven large deals, including a more than $1 billion offering from buy now, pay later firm Klarna (KLAR).
 And Renaissance Capital expects a total of 40 to 60 "sizable IPOs by year-end."

 From just $107.88 $24.99 for Kiplinger Personal Finance